Mina Cheon: Exhibitions

 Diamonds Light Baltimore is a collaborative project built by Mina Cheon and Gabriel Kroiz composed of fifteen unique diamond shaped sculptures of different shapes and sizes.
 These sculptures are large enough for the audience to walk inside and through it.
 The diamond sculptures are made of LED lights to highlight the unique shape of the object.

 On February 23, 2012, "Magic and Media," a New Media Caucus-sponsored panel, was held at the College Art Association 100th Annual Conference in Los Angeles.
 Cheon chaired the panel with Lisa Paul Streitfeld.
 The panel focused on the age of new media culture like reality TV shows, horror flicks, the re-creations of religious cults, online spiritual healing, and pop-star worship.

+On March 3, 2018, Mina Cheon was the keynote speaker for Smith’s annual Miller Lecture in Art History in Weinstein Auditorium, Wright Hall, Smith College.

+On September 16, 2018, South Korean President Moon Jae-in and the First Lady Kim Jung-sook came to Mina Cheon's “Eat Choco-Pie Together" installation at the 2018 Busan Biennale, Maryland Institute College of Art covered the story, "Virtuoso Faculty: Mina Cheon, Korean President Moon Jae-in and the First Lady Kim Jung-sook came to “Eat Choco-Pie Together,” an installation presented by MICA faculty member Mina Cheon at the 2018 Busan Biennale.

 On June 30, 2021, Cheon held an artist talk with The Korean Society in New York City, where she had an exhibition of her art intended to demonstrate the unification and peace that both Koreas are seeking.
 As a global activism artist, Cheon’s projects to unite both Koreas include making a pair of sneakers where the flag of North Korea is drawn on one shoe, and on the other, the flag of South Korea is drawn.
 Her statement for this is that you need two feet to move forward; therefore, Koreans can’t move forward without leaving the other country behind.

+On September 6, 2025, Cheon premiered bridging art and comedy event for peace-building at KODA New York.
+Also known as "MJ Standup Korean," artist Mina Cheon takes the stage as a standup comic performing all around New York with art history jokes and observational, satiric, dark romantic comedy that is message-driven, once a professor, always professing.
+She is a cultural producer and curator and has mounted thematic comedy shows in art and cultural spaces, including a Stand Up NY Presents projects.

+On November 1, 2025, AHL Foundation Names Dr. Mina Cheon as 2025 Recipient of the AHL-AKAA Ran Hwang Fund.
+The research project will serve as an intergenerational study on diaspora and transnational identity.
+As a global Korean political pop new media artist, her recent project merging art and comedy and peace-building with laughter was premiered K-Comedy at the AHL Foundation.